 Regularly updated scanner rules

 Astra’s security engineers update the vulnerability scanner every week.
 That’s more often than any of its competitors.
-It is important because it keeps you abreast with the cyber threat landscape.
+It is important because it keeps you abreast of the cyber threat landscape.

 Compliance-specific scans